marcodb26/TabMania/README-DEV.md

 * Tag commit by creating a release in github
   * https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository
+    - Click on the "Releases" block on the right
   * Create a tag as part of the release creation process
-    * The tag must have format `vX.Y`, where X.Y is the same version as the version in the `manifest.json` file
+    - The tag must have format `vX.Y`, where X.Y is the same version as the version in the `manifest.json` file
   * Use same _title_ as the tag name (`vX.Y`)
   * Don't add any _description_ yet, we'll need tagged files to be linked in the description.
   * Add `TabMania.v[X.Y].distribution.zip` to the release assets